OmaymaS/onceupondata/content/post/how-do-harmful-algorithms-evolve/index.md

 > Of note to those in business, many of these studies report deleterious effects on business outcomes on the basis of only very modest reductions in sleep amount within an individual, perhaps twenty- to sixty-minute differences between an employee who is honest, creative, innovate, collaborative, and productive and one who is not.

 This was one of the most troubling parts to me, coming from someone with a scientific background.
 It seemed like statements that were written only for the sake of supporting the narrative of the book which linked EVERYTHING to sleep.
-I even looked up the mentioned reference, and didn’t find it convincing to reach a broad statement like *“Ethical deviance linked to a lack of sleep also weasels its way onto the work stage in a different guise, called social loafing”* based on results from a study where *“2 experiments, 64 male students worked almost continuously for 20 hr without sleep under varying social conditions”*.
+I even looked up the mentioned reference *[Social loafing under fatigue]*, and didn’t find it convincing to reach a broad statement like *“Ethical deviance linked to a lack of sleep also weasels its way onto the work stage in a different guise, called social loafing”* based on results from a study where *“2 experiments, 64 male students worked almost continuously for 20 hr without sleep under varying social conditions”*.

 But I can imagine that lots of readers will take the point about ethical deviance as an important insight from a trustworthy source.
 They will propagate it, mention in their presentations, and potentially use in decisions or algorithms related to employees hiring, firing, promotion, etc.